-Now, if you assemble them too far in advance, the ingredients won’t stay super fresh.
-So assemble what you can just before eating, or keep certain items separate.
+Note, if you assemble them too far in advance, the ingredients won’t stay super fresh.
+So make what you can before eating, or keep certain items separate.

 8. Overnight oats

-Let me preface this one by saying, it’s not for everyone.
-I personally can’t handle cold oatmeal.
-But many people swear by overnight oats because you can prep them the night before and your oats will be ready to eat first thing in the morning.
+Overnight oats are only for some.
+They are a hard no for me, but many people swear by overnight oats because you can prep them the night before, and your oats will be ready to eat first thing in the morning.

 Old-fashioned oats will work best for this.
-Check out this Cookie & Kate recipe for how to do it, or just Google “overnight oats” to find a plethora of flavor suggestions.
+Check out this Cookie & Kate recipe for how to do it, or just Google “overnight oats” to find many flavor suggestions.

 9. Smoothies, smoothies, and more smoothies!

 It’s no surprise that smoothies are such a popular breakfast item these days.
 They’re easy to make, have hundreds of flavor combinations, and you can disguise healthy ingredients behind your favorites to get more nutrients.

 Smoothies are how I learned to love spinach—I needed the fruit to cover up the spinach, but now I love spinach in everything!